engrit-illinois/Get-CMAppDepTypeData/README.md

 This is sort of a companion script to https://github.com/engrit-illinois/Compare-AssignmentRevisions.

-While Compare-AssignmentRevisions looks primarily at locally-cached assignment data across endpoints, Get-CMAppDepTypeData looks at locally-cached application data across endpoints.
-Looking at locally-cached assignment data is useful to determine if endpoints are looking for incorrect revisions of a deployment (more details on the Compare-Assignments README).
+While Compare-AssignmentRevisions looks primarily at locally-cached "assignment" data across endpoints, Get-CMAppDepTypeData looks at locally-cached "application" data across endpoints.
+Looking at locally-cached assignment data is useful to determine if endpoints are looking for incorrect/outdated revisions of a deployment (more details on the Compare-Assignments README).
 Looking at locally-cached application data (or more specifically, the locally-cached data about those applications' available deployment types) is useful to determine if endpoints are missing this deployment type data, which seems to be another reason that Software Center may display only a subset of the applications deployed to it.
 As noted in the `Compare-AssignmentRevisions` README, this can also cause deployment reporting to be incomplete.
-It seems as though when the client runs into one of these problems it stops processing further deployments, causing both issues.
+It seems that when the MECM client runs into one of these issues it chokes and stops processing further deployments, causing both issues.

 Gathering both types of data in a single script turned out to be more trouble than it was worth, so I've moved this application data-gathering functionality here.
+This script is much simpler and more efficient (i.e. much faster) than Compare-AssignmentRevisions, mostly because it doesn't need to compare locally-cached data with live data from MECM.
+So you might want to try this first.
 <br />
 <br />